 Figure 2.4.
-Preference page for JBoss Runtimes The JBoss Runtimes preference page allows you to perform three different actions: Search for a JBoss runtime installation, Export a JBoss runtime configuration and Import the configuration of a JBoss runtime.
-The Search button opens a file system browser window.
-Select the directory where you wish JBoss Tools to begin recursively searching for JBoss runtimes and upon completion it will return all those found.
-From the returned list, choose the runtimes you wish to make available to your JBoss Tools instance by clicking the box beside each runtime and clicking the OK button.
+Preference page for JBoss Runtimes The JBoss Tools Runtimes preference page is split into two different sections.
+One section defines Paths to be searched for installed server runtimes, the other section defines the runtime detectors available when the paths in the previous section are checked.
+The Add button in the Paths section opens a file system browser window.
+Select the directory you wish to have recursively searched for JBoss runtimes.
+The directory will be searched and all found servers will be displayed as a list in the Searching for runtimes dialog.
+From the returned list, choose the runtimes you wish to make available by clicking the box beside each runtime and clicking the OK button.